danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 }
 ```

-Second, the program then gathers the data from the seed text (based on the text input), the length of the predictive text (based on the slider), as well as the temperature value (based on the other slider).
+Second, the program then collects the data of the seed text (based on the text input), the length of the predictive text (based on the slider), as well as the temperature value (based on the other slider).
 These data will be passed to the charRNN's method: `charRNN.generate()` in order to process the seed text with the pre-trained model (with a callback function `gotdata()`).
+Theoretically, the predictive text learnt the style from all the chapters and then generate new text.

 ```javascript
 function generate() {